-- · 2,000 acres of high marsh

-- 18 miles of marine beaches

-- \For definitions of these demographic terms, please see Volume II of this report.
+- 2,000 acres of high marsh - For definitions of these demographic terms, please see the main report.

-2030 2050 2070 2090 NEAR TERM MID-CENTURY MID-LATE CENTURY END OF CENTURY The summer mean Area affected by a There could be 39 Tropical cyclone frequency temperature could 1 percent annual chance more days above 90°F, could increase by nearly increase by 3.6°F from of a foot or more of contributing to extreme 50 percent, leading to the historical period coastal flooding increases heat health impacts. damage from storm surge, heavy rainfall, and high (1950-2013), worsening by 3.6 times compared to current area.
+2030 2050 2070 2090 NEAR TERM MID-CENTURY MID-LATE CENTURY END OF CENTURY The summer mean Area affected by a There could be 39 Tropical cyclone frequency temperature could 1 percent annual chance more days above 90°F, could increase by nearly increase by 3.6°F from of a foot or more of contributing to extreme 50 percent, leading to the historical period coastal flooding increases heat health impacts damage from storm surge, and impairing children's heavy rainfall, and high (1950-2013), worsening by 3.6 times compared ability to learn.